Two Week Food Reset: Getting Back on Track

 For me, three weeks in Sri Lanka meant eating endless curries with heaping servings of rice and lentils, both foods I don’t typically eat.
 Combine that with the bags of gluten free cheese puffs (one of the few safe snacks I could find) to snack on during the long bus rides, I was feeling pretty miserable.
 Despite being a gluten free meal, the the airplane food also left my stomach a bit uneasy.
 A two week food reset was clearly in order as soon as I got home.

-While a food reset is sometimes done for 30 days, also known as The Whole30 program, I find after a vacation, the holidays or a slip in your eating habits (perhaps while pms-ing) doing a two week food reset can do wonders to help you get back on track.
+While a food reset is sometimes done for 30 days, also known as The Whole30 program, I find after a vacation, the holidays or an induglence in that spicy dip at a party even though you know it gives you indegestion (perhaps while pms-ing) doing a two week food reset can do wonders to help reset your digestive track.

 Two-Week Reset Rules: